WordPress/gutenberg/docs/getting-started/data.md

 As the name `core-data` says, this package connects WordPress core and the `data`  package.
 To explain how it can be useful in everyday development, we need to discuss a few key concepts first.

 ## Entities

 Entities are like data types.
 A Post is an entity, so is a Taxonomy and a Widget.
 We will use the latter as our running example.
+Default entities are declared in `entities.js`, and a minimal definition looks like this:An entity is a basic unit of information in core-data.
+Entities can be thought of as data types, REST API resources, or database entries.
+A Post is an entity, so is a Taxonomy and a Widget.
+We will use the latter as our running example.
 Default entities are declared in `entities.js`, and a minimal definition looks like this:

 ```js
 const defaultEntities = [